 A year after the assignment documenting downed animals, Jenny Brown decided to take an incredible leap.
 Her fight for victims of the food production industry became a proactive effort with the foundation of Woodstock Sanctuary.

-Alongside her husband, Doug Abel, Jenny Brown founded Woodstock Sanctuary as a safe haven for the animal survivors of factory farming.
+Jenny Brown founded Woodstock Sanctuary as a safe haven for the animal survivors of factory farming.
 The vast majority of the animals in the Sanctuary’s care are disabled due to the tragedies they have faced.
 Strengthened by her own experiences as an amputee, Jenny was able to relate to and understand these animals in a unique way.
 With a goal of rehabilitation in her sights, she called on her connections with prosthetics manufacturers to create devices that aided the rescued animals in life-changing ways.
 Many of the Sanctuary’s animals have been fit for limb prosthetics, as seen in this video from 2009: